xdf22/srb2_3ds-pk3/README.md

 * No netplay
 * Lower screen isn't really used
 * CEZ2 is extremely laggy
+* this fork isnt tested currently as i could not get DKP working on my mac (yes, im a mac user..)

 ## Thanks
 Thanks to fincs, WinterMute, Monster Iestyn, Sryder, AlamTaz, Steel Titanium for help with development.